mcollier/blog/content/post/azure-functions-with-private-endpoints.md

 The workaround being that it is possible to put virtual network restrictions on the Azure storage account referenced via the [AzureWebJobsStorage](https://docs.microsoft.com/azure/azure-functions/functions-app-settings#azurewebjobsstorage) application setting.
 However, if that is done, then a separate storage account - _one without network restrictions_ - is needed.

 The other (without network restrictions) storage account needs to be referenced via the [WEBSITE_CONTENTAZUREFILECONNECTIONSTRING](https://docs.microsoft.com/azure/azure-functions/functions-app-settings#website_contentazurefileconnectionstring) application setting.
 It is this storage account that will contain an Azure File share used to persist the function's application code.

+> I expect the need to use two separate storage accounts, one with vnet restrictions and one without, will change relatively soon.
+It was mentioned during the [April 2020 Azure Functions Live webcast](https://youtu.be/x2fTgWkbhLY?t=1490) that the team is working to remove this restrictions.
+Once that is done, you'll be able to keep everything confined to the virtual network.

 Furthermore, for this sample, a third storage account is used.
 This third storage account is used by the sample application code - it's where the CSV blob file will be placed.
 The Function blob trigger will pick up this file and the function will do work against it.
 This storage account will also use a private endpoint.